simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 ### The History of Bug Bounty Programs

-The concept of **bug bounty programs** is not new.
+The concept of **bug bounty programs** isn't new.
 In fact, the first recorded instance of a bug bounty program dates back to 1983 when the software company, **Hunter & Ready**, offered a reward to anyone who could find a specific bug in their software.
 However, it wasn't until the early 2000s that bug bounty programs began to take off as a popular method of incentivizing security testing.

 One of the earliest and most well-known bug bounty programs was launched by **Mozilla** in 2004.
 The program offered rewards of up to $500 for finding **security vulnerabilities** in the **Firefox** web browser.
 Since then, bug bounty programs have become increasingly common, with companies like **Google**, **Microsoft**, and **Facebook** all offering their own programs.